HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Unload handler usage decreases consistently as site rank increases.
-Among higher-traffic websites, unload handlers appear on 28% of desktop pages and 20% of mobile pages in the top 1,000 sites, declining steadily across lower-ranked sites to 11% on desktop and 10% on mobile when considering all pages.
-At every rank, desktop pages exhibit higher unload handler usage than mobile, indicating that unload handlers remain more prevalent on larger, more complex sites than across the long tail of the web.
+It is interesting to see that unload handler usage decreases consistently as the site rank increases.

+Among higher-traffic websites (top 1000 sites), unload handlers are present on 28% of desktop pages and 20% of mobile pages, and this share declines steadily across lower-ranked sites, reaching 11% on desktop and 10% on mobile.
+At every rank, desktop pages exhibit higher unload handler usage than mobile, suggesting that unload handlers remain more common on larger, more complex sites than across the long tail of the web.
+Possibly due to top sites relying more heavily on analytics, advertising, and legacy lifecycle patterns that register unload handlers.

 ### Images
 TODO (Himanshu)